efwGrp/efw4.X/help/efw.dialog.alert.md

-<H1>efw.dialog.alert</H1>
+# efw.dialog.alert

-The alert function is established to call client alert with specified buttons.
-It is the base function for Result.alert and Result.confirm.
+The `alert` function is established to call a client-side alert with specified buttons.
+It is the base function for `Result.alert` and `Result.confirm`.

-<h2>Sample</h2>
+## Sample

 ```html
 <script>